-Not satisfied with having climbed only 1,400 steps on the bridge, we decided while we were in the area to climb to the top of the bridge’s south pylon where there is an excellent lookout point.
-Our Bridge Climb ticket included a free entry to the pylon lookout ($9 value) so we figured, why not?
-The weather was still gorgeous so we took full advantage knowing it couldn’t last forever (spoiler alert: it didn’t).
+After our 1,400 step climb on the bridge, we decide to also climb to the top of the bridge’s south pylon where there is an excellent lookout point.
+Our Bridge Climb ticket includes a free entry to the pylon lookout ($9 value) so we figure, why not?

 Day 3 – Kangaroos, Koalas and Wallabies – Oh my!

-Unfortunately, we awoke to lousy weather again.
-Assuming it could change on a dime as it had the past few days (Sydney has winter weather only Sybil could love), we headed to the ferry terminal hoping for the best.
+Unfortunately, the weather is lousy again today.
+Knowing it can change on a dime as it has the past few days (Sydney has winter weather only Sybil could love), we head to the ferry terminal hoping for the best.

-The heaviest rain held off for most of our zoo visit but after we left the koalas it really started coming down.
-Of course, we had no umbrella so we got drenched trying to make it back to the ferry.
-For once, the weather situation stalled and it continued to rain the entire remainder of the day.
+We have no umbrella so we get drenched trying to make it back to the ferry.
+For once, the weather situation stalls and it continues to rain the entire remainder of the day.

-Once back at the Sydney Harbour ferry terminal, we took another ferry over to Darling Harbour for a late lunch and lingered for a second glass of wine trying to wait out the rain – to no avail.
+Once back at the Sydney Harbour ferry terminal, we take another ferry over to Darling Harbour for a late lunch.
+Then linger for a second glass of wine in an attempt to wait out the rain.
+It doesn’t work.

-As disappointing as the weather was on our last day, we were so grateful to have had good weather the day before for the Bridge Climb.
-The climb is done rain or shine 364 days a year (NYE is the lone exception as they shoot fireworks off the bridge) and I can tell you the people who were paying all that money to do it today must have been miserable.
+As disappointing as the weather is on our last day, we are so grateful we had good weather yesterday for the Bridge Climb.
+The climb is done rain or shine 364 days a year, NYE is the lone exception as they shoot fireworks off the bridge.

-Eventually, we gave up on the weather and headed back to the hotel to dry off.
+Eventually, we give up on the weather and head back to the hotel to dry off.
 Later, we rallied long enough to grab some Thai food for dinner before calling it a night.
 Early flight to Auckland in the morning!